Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

                         [F.when_matched().update(cols_to_update), F.when_not_matched().insert(cols_to_update)])
 ```

-Again, for more details about the Snowpark Python DataFrame API, please check out our [Working with Dataframe in Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes.html) page.
+For more details about the Snowpark Python DataFrame API, please check out our [Working with Dataframe in Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes.html) page.

 ### Python Management API

-The new Python Management API allows us to programmatically interact with Snowflake with native Python.
+The new Python Management API allows us to programmatically interact with Snowflake with native Python objects.
 This API can be used to both inspect and manage Snowflake objects.
 In the previous Quickstart we checked for the existing of an object by using SQL like this:

 ```sql
 def table_exists(session, database_name='', schema_name='', table_name=''):